By, Ginger E. Mosher

 © All rights reserved by Ginger E. Mosher

-Two blossoming cherry branches—sparkling with crystals of sunlit dew—stand together in the vase beside my favorite chair for prayer.
+Two blossoming cherry branches—sparkling with crystals of sunlit dew—stand united in the vase beside my favorite chair for prayer.
 As they catch the morning light streaming through the window, I am filled with wonder at the blessings and miracles of God that these two branches represent.
-There’s a sweet strength in their story of love and marriage to be told, but first a miracle must be shared.
+There is a sweet strength in their story of love and marriage to be told, but first a miracle must be shared.

-It was past the midnight hour at the hospital, when, in prayer, my son received an unexpected and unexplained vision.
-We were praying for a miracle for someone who was in a coma with cancer and not expected to live through the night.
+It was past the midnight hour at the hospital, when in prayer, my son received an unexpected and unexplained vision while we were praying for a miracle for a man in a coma with cancer, not expected to live through the night.
 The vision was of a cherry tree but its meaning was a mystery to everyone except God.
-The following morning, the person we prayed for not only lived through the night, but woke up—healed of cancer—asking for cherry popsicles, of which he surprisingly ate seven.
+The following morning, the person we prayed for not only lived through the night but woke up—healed of cancer—asking for cherry popsicles, of which he surprisingly ate seven.
 With grateful hearts, we praised God for this healing miracle and wondered at His mysterious ways with cherry trees.

-A few days later, when I saw this precious vase holding two blossoming cherry branches in a local store—I simply had to have it.
+A few days later, I saw this precious vase holding two blossoming cherry branches in a local store and simply had to have it.
 Every morning it reminds me of God’s miraculous love in our midst and His personal involvement in every moment of our lives and relationships.
-As I enjoyed its beauty, I also considered the symbolism of the two blossoming branches joined together in one vase being like two individuals coming together in marriage.
+Enjoying its beauty, I saw the comparison of the two branches being joined to that of two individuals coming together in marriage and this verse came to mind.
+"For this reason, a man shall leave his father and mother, and be joined to his wife; and they will become one flesh” —united in holy love and marriage.
+(Genesis 2:24 NASB1995)

 • 6:58